Our Forty Day Adventure

 Today is the first day of a 40-day adventure.
 No, this adventure is not about a mission trip to Haiti or a hike down the Appalachian Trail.
-This 40-day adventure is a time set aside to discover more about the Lord and to specifically learn how to listen when He speaks, to learn how to hear His voice.
+This 40-day adventure is a time set aside to discover more about the Lord and to learn, specifically, how to listen when He speaks and how to hear His voice.

 That’s right, it’s my desire during this adventure to draw closer to the Lord than I’ve ever been before and to learn to hear His voice.
 I’m not talking about hearing Him speak to me through His Word, which is wonderful.
 But I long for something more personal, more intimate.
 I long to hear Him speak to me like He has others in Scripture, and as He has also done for me several times in the past.
 In fact, those times of hearing His voice are some of the high points in my spiritual life.

 Learning How to Hear His Voice